Understanding PA School Acceptance Rates & Admissions in 2024

 It is worth noting the U.S. News methodology for ranking PA programs.
 This list is based upon a survey sent to 170 out of 300 programs asking PA program administrators and deans to rank accredited programs on a scale of 1–5.
 They also have the option of selecting “don’t know” if they are not knowledgeable about the program.

 Generally, this ranking is then based on subjective peer assessment rather than objective data.
 While peer assessment is important and noteworthy, it doesn’t give applicants a holistic evaluation of a program’s quality.
-For example, the University of Findlay boasts a 99% first-time PANCE pass rate since 2010 and is still #158 on the list.
+For example, last year the University of Findlay boasted a 99% first-time PANCE pass rate since 2010 and is still #169 on the list in 2023.

 Overall, when considering which PA program(s) to apply to, there may be qualities that are more important to you than a program’s ranking.
 These may include PANCE pass rates, affordability, location, clinical affiliations, student support and attrition rates, and job placement rates.